 "It is extremely interactive and fun for us, and is definitely a change of pace from the last curriculum we did which was mostly reading and writing (this became very repetitive for the both of us)."

-eight books that explore the geography, culture, and traditional stories from other lands,
+nine books that explore the geography, culture, and traditional stories from other lands;

-five books related to the early history of the Americas and the US Government, and
+five books related to the early history of the Americas and the US Government;

-five books that investigate rocks and minerals, electricity, animal adaptations, and force and motion?
+five books that investigate rocks and minerals, electricity, animal adaptations, and force and motion; and

 - personal letters,